AnyLog-co/documentation/authentication.md

 ## Creating private and public keys

 A private key and a public key are issued for each node that is a member of the network.
-The public key is assigned with privileges (see the [assignment policy](...) below) that determine if a command sent from the node to a peer can be executed on the peer node.
+The public key is assigned with privileges (see the [permission group](#permission-group) below) that determine if a command sent from the node to a peer can be executed on the peer node.
 In addition, users can be issued with a private and a public key.
 Setting users with keys assigns privileges to individual users such that, when a user is issuing commands to peer nodes, the privileges granted to the user determine if a command is processed, rather than the privileges granted to the node.